Search and Manage CI Tests and Pipelines

 To see your pipelines, navigate to CI > Pipelines.

 The Pipelines page shows aggregate stats for the default branch of each pipeline over the selected time frame, as well as the status of the latest pipeline execution.
 Use this page to see all your pipelines and get a quick view of their health.
-The Pipelines page shows metrics for the default branch, usually named something like main or prod.
+Only pipelines with Git information associated to the default branch (usually named main or prod), as well as pipelines without any Git information, are displayed on this page.

-Metrics shown include build frequency, failure rate, average duration, and 95th percentile duration.
-This information reveals which pipelines are high-usage and potentially high resource consumers.
-The last build result, duration, and last runtime show you the effect of the last commit.
+The metrics shown include build frequency, failure rate, median duration, and change in median duration on both an absolute and relative basis.
+This information reveals which pipelines are high-usage and potentially high-resource consumers, or are experiencing regressions.
+The last build result, duration, and last runtime shows you the effect of the last commit.

 Pipeline details and executions